tonethar/IGME-330-Master/notes/intro-typescript.md

 - You may see some errors though - let's fix them!
   - `Type 'HTMLInputElement | null' is not assignable to type 'HTMLInputElement'.`
     - https://bobbyhadz.com/blog/typescript-type-htmlelement-null-not-assignable-to-type
-    - we will use the [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-) (i.e. a `!` at the end of the line, which means "I guarantee this value is not null")
+    - we could use the [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-) (i.e. a `!` at the end of the line, which means "I guarantee this value is not null")
-    - we could also use *type assertions* (e.g. `as HTMLInputElement` at end of line, which means "I guarantee this is an `HTMLInputElement`")
+    - or we could use *type assertions* (e.g. `as HTMLInputElement` at end of line, which means "I guarantee this is an `HTMLInputElement`")
-    - we could also use a *type guard* (e.g. write explicit code that will only utilize a value if the results of the querySelector call are non-null).
+    - or we could use a *type guard* (e.g. write explicit code that will only utilize a value if the results of the querySelector call are non-null).
 Example:

 ```js
 let fakeButton:HTMLButtonElement | null = document.querySelector("#btn-fake"); // could be a button, could be null!